-Herceptin (chemical name: trastuzumab) is a targeted therapy medicine used to treat HER2-positive breast cancers.
+Herceptin (chemical name: trastuzumab) is a monoclonal antibody, a targeted therapy medicine used to treat HER2-positive breast cancers.
 Herceptin is what’s called a “biologic” drug.
-This means that it is made from living organisms, in this case a monoclonal antibody.
+This means that it is made from living organisms, in this case a protein from a mouse cell.
 A monoclonal antibody is a type of protein made in the lab that can bind to substances in the body, including cancer cells.
 Each monoclonal antibody is made so that it binds only to one substance.
 Herceptin binds to the HER2 receptor proteins in cancer cells.

 Because they are made from living organisms, biologic drugs are much more complex to make than conventional drugs that are made from a mixture of chemicals.
 The chemical structure of conventional drugs can be easily identified and duplicated, which is why there are so many generic drugs on the market.

 A biosimilar is a new type of biologic drug.
 A biosimilar is almost identical to a biologic drug that is already approved by the U.S. Food and Drug Administration (FDA) (or similar organizations in other countries).
 It can help to think of a biosimilar as a generic version of a biologic drug, though that comparison isn’t completely accurate.

 The makers of biosimilars don’t have access to the original cell lines used to make the biologic drug.
 They also don’t have access to the exact purification process or other manufacturing steps used by the makers of the biologic drug.

 Biologic drugs can be very sensitive to changes in the manufacturing process.
 If one small step is done differently, the biosimilar may have very different effects than the original biologic drug.

 So the FDA requires that any biosimilar drug go through the same rigorous clinical trials that original biologic drugs do before the agency will approve the biosimilar.